apache/maven-resolver/src/site/markdown/expected-checksums.md

 then obtains somehow the "expected" checksum (for same payload) and compares the two.

-In essence and somewhat simplified, Resolver integrity validation looks like this:
-* hash the Artifact payload (file), this is the "calculated" checksum
-* obtain the Artifact "expected" checksum
-* compare the "calculated" checksum with "expected" checksum

-This page will cover all the "expected" checksum varieties.
+This page covers all the "expected" checksum varieties.

 ## Transport Checksum Strategies